odolezal/notes/Principles of Adult Behavior.md

 24. Love yourself.
 25. Endure.

 **John Perry Barlow (October 3, 1947 – February 7, 2018)** was an American poet and essayist, a cattle rancher, and a cyberlibertarian political activist who had been associated with both the Democratic and Republican parties.
 He was also a lyricist for the Grateful Dead and a founding member of the Electronic Frontier Foundation and the Freedom of the Press Foundation.
-He was Fellow Emeritus at Harvard University's Berkman Center for Internet and Society, where he had maintained an affiliation since 1998. (_en.wikipedia.org_)
+He was Fellow Emeritus at Harvard University's Berkman Center for Internet and Society, where he had maintained an affiliation since 1998. (_Source: en.wikipedia.org_)